 I have received satisfaction from leading hikes and especially finding new pathways.
 Having organized and led a few end-to-end hikes in my area (e.g. Grand Valley Trail, Bruce Trail, Avon Trail) in the past few years, I am looking for interesting loop walks in and near Waterloo Region.
 One resource used to be the Grand River Transit map that contained community trails and bike pathways in addition to bus routes.
 I used to buy that map each year for $2 and carry it with me.
 Since the implementation of the LRT, that combination paper map does not seem to be printed and hiking apps are being used more and more.

 I have become familiar with the trails at Huron Natural Area and the Neutral Nation Archaeological Protected Area within the Strasburg Creek drainage system.
 You may wish to check Huron Natural Area - Hikes and History.
 One cannot help but become interested in the Indigenous and European history of these places.

 During my research of local trails I came upon an online article by Joe Mancini (see below).
-He mentions the recent historical work of rych mills [author, Record columnist, past president of the Waterloo Historical Society, curator of the Victoria Park Gallery, and life-long resident of K-W].
-Both Mr. Mancini and Mr. mills mention the discovery of an old Archaeological Report by David Boyle in which Boyle refers to the discovery of an aboriginal settlement near our present day Iron Horse Trail.
+He mentions the recent historical work of rych mills [author, Record columnist, past president of the Waterloo Historical Society, curator of the Victoria Park Gallery.
+Both Mr. Mancini and Mr. mills mention the discovery of an old Archaeological Report by David Boyle in which Boyle refers to the discovery of an indigenous settlement near our present day Iron Horse Trail.